 First things first, let’s see what a DAC even is.

 DAC is an acronym that stands for digital-to-analog converter.

-Since all the songs – or audio files of any kinds for that matter – stored on your PC or smartphone are digital (strings of ones and zeros), they need to be converted into analog signals before the driver can interpret them and turn them into sounds that we can hear.
-And that’s what DACs do – they act as audio signal translators, letting us understand what the source file is trying to tell us.
+Since all the songs – or audio files of any kind for that matter – stored on your PC or smartphone are digital (strings of ones and zeros), they need to be converted into analog signals before the driver can interpret them and turn them into sounds that we can hear.
+That’s precisely what DACs do – they act as audio signal translators, letting us understand what the source file is trying to tell us.